syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/unexpected-token.md

 Download the [Pdfium.dll](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Pdfium1515619754).

 N> Use the `Syncfusion.EJ2.PdfViewer.AspNet.Core.Linux` package in your application for Linux environment.
 Also, ensure whether the library dependencies of lib pdfium. so they are installed properly.
 If not, execute the following command to install the RUN apt-get update\&& apt-get install -y --allow-unauthenticated \ libc6-dev \ libgdiplus \ libx11-dev \ curl \ vim \ supervisor \ pro cps

+N> Only in web-assembly can we set the reference path.
+We can't set the reference path in server-side application because of service dependencies that are not available.

+To set the reference path in web assembly [refer to this link for more details](https://ej2.syncfusion.com/aspnetmvc/documentation/pdfviewer/how-to/resolve-pdfium-issue)